 Next, select the Tabs button, which opens the Tabs menu.
 Enter

 0.5” and choose Set, then OK.
-Note the Alignment and the Leader sections let you customize the tabs for documents such as a Table of Contents.
+Note the Alignment and the Leader sections let you customize the tabs for documents such as a table of contents.

-From the Format menu, select Border.
+To add borders to your style sheet, from the Format menu, select Border.
 This menu provides border and shade options for your text box.
 Select Setting: Box, then choose a color and line width.
 Next, choose the Options button and set the spacing inside the box between the text and the borders.
 Click OK, and OK again.

 Additional formatting features

-Language, Frame, Numbering, Shortcut Key, and Text Effects follow.
+Other formatting features you might use include Language, Frame, Numbering, Shortcut Key, and Text Effects.
 Language is obvious.
 Numbering and Bullets let you choose how your paragraph levels are numbered and aligned—Arabic numbers, Roman numerals, caps, lowercase, periods, etc. The Bullets tab provides options for various bullet designs.
-You can also create custom number formats and define new bullets from other fonts such as WingDings.
+You can also create custom number formats and define new bullets from other fonts such as Wing Dings.

 Custom shortcut keys

-Shortcut Keys are quick commands executed by a combination of simultaneous keystrokes such as Ctrl+B for Bold and Ctrl+I for Italic.
+Shortcut Keys are quick commands executed by a combination of simultaneous keystrokes, such as Ctrl+B for Bold and Ctrl+I for Italic.
 This feature lets you create unique shortcut keys for your custom styles.
 Just enter the combination keystroke in the Press New Shortcut Key field, then click Assign.

-But this is just one of the custom styles needed for your new Style Set.
-At this point, you can continue creating and defining new styles for your report or resave this modified Normal Style Set as your CorpReport Style Set.
+But this is just one of the custom styles needed for your new Style Sheet.
+At this point, you can continue creating and defining new styles for your report, or re-save this modified Normal Style Sheet as your CorpReport Style Sheet.

 How to save a custom style